oroinc/documentation/book/data_api.rst

 This request does the following:

-- creates the account "Cloth World"
+- Creates account 'Cloth World.'

-- creates two contacts, "John Doe" and "Nancy Jones"
+- Creates two contacts, 'John Doe' and 'Nancy Jones.'

-- assigns these contacts to the account "Cloth World"
+- Assigns these contacts to the account 'Cloth World.'

-- makes "Nancy Jones" the default contact for the "Cloth World"
+- Makes 'Nancy Jones' the default contact for 'Cloth World.'

 Please pay attention to the identifiers of the contacts.
-For "John Doe" it is "8da4d8e7-6b25-4c5c-8075-b510f7bbb84f".
-For "Nancy Jones" it is "707dda0d-35f5-47b9-b2ce-a3e92b9fdee7".
+For 'John Doe' it is '8da4d8e7-6b25-4c5c-8075-b510f7bbb84f.'
+For 'Nancy Jones' it is '707dda0d-35f5-47b9-b2ce-a3e92b9fdee7.'
 These identifiers are used to specify relations between resources in scope of the request.
-In this example GUIDs are used, but it is possible to use any algorithm to generate such identifiers.
-The only requirement is they must be unique in scope of the request.
-For example, the following identifiers are valid as well: "john_doe" and "nancy_jones".
+In this example, GUIDs are used but it is possible to use any algorithm to generate such identifiers.
+The only requirement is that they must be unique in scope of the request.
+For example, the following identifiers are valid as well: 'john_doe' and 'nancy_jones.'

-Also it is possible to update several related resources in scope of one API request.
+Also, it is possible to update several related resources via a single API request.
 The related resources to be updated should be marked with **_update** meta property.
-For instance take a look at the following request:
+For instance, take a look at the following request:

 **Request**